sfigg/commercialization-public/design/device-experiences/mobile-broadband--mbb--power-management-for-modern-standby-platforms.md

 ## Power management modes

-The MBB device is expected to support five power management modes.
+The MBB device is expected to support five power-management modes.
 These modes are a combination of provisioned, connectivity, and radio power states.
 A transition from one mode to another is communicated to the device directly over the USB bus through commands from the Mobile Broadband Class Driver or USB device state transitions.
 Transitions between power management modes must not use external GPIO signaling.

-The five power management modes are:
+The five power-management modes are:

 <dl>
 <dt><em>Active</em></dt>